-Consider all the possible threats to the well being of workers in your past workplace.
+The first step is to think about occupational health and safety in a comprehensive manner.
+Consider all the possible threats to the well-being of workers in your past workplaces.
 Of course, physical safety in settings like production, construction, agriculture, mining, and transportation comes to mind since accidents are common.

-You should also consider environmental and health threats in industries like healthcare, research, and pharmaceutical/biotechnology where exposure to disease agents and harmful chemicals can endanger workers.
+You should also consider environmental and health threats in industries like healthcare, research, and pharmaceutical/biotechnology, where exposure to disease agents and harmful chemicals can endanger workers.
 If you worked in a typical office environment, these issues might not be so relevant.

 However, there are many other factors to take into account.
 For example, musculoskeletal damage can occur when workers perform awkward or repetitive motions and other physically demanding tasks.
 Improper posture while sitting at a desk can also be physically detrimental.

+And, of course, there are the "little" things that matter too, like smoking, drinking too much coffee or soda to stay awake at work, or eating healthy and getting enough exercise.
 In your answer, you might be able to include something as seemingly minimal as encouraging coworkers to take a walk with you during a break or to bring in a healthy homemade lunch rather than ordering out.